almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 get into tech.
 You can read about it in the [Technology section](/technology/2022.02.02-breaking-into-tech) of this website.

+Also wrote a [blog post about applying for a job](/technology/2022.04.16-apply-for-that-job/) even when you do not meet all of the requirements.
+THe rationale is that it is not your responsibility to disqualify yourself from the job, but the responsibility of the recruiter or HR person to do this.

 ## Certifications

 ### I don't have a degree.
 Can I get into tech with only certifications?